cunhazera/cunhazera.github.io/src/content/blog/remotely-office.md

   theme.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme!